Cataloochee Valley - North Carolina

 - Joe Kegley

-If you want solitude, I would suggest the Boogerman Trail for the trees, or maybe the Rough Fork Trail for a nice easy somewhat flat hike (at least for a mile or two).
+My favorite hiking trail in the area is the the Boogerman trail for the trees.
+The Rough Fork hiking trail is good for a nice easy somewhat flat hike (at least for a mile or two).

 There is also the Little Cataloochee area that is off the mountain road going to Cosby.
-This area is rarely visited and actually has a church and a cabin off the Little Cataloochee Trail.
-I have visited this area twice and never saw another person on the trail.
+This area is rarely visited and actually has a church and a cabin off the Little Cataloochee trail.
+I have never encountered another person while hiking this trail.

-As for the main Cataloochee Valley area, you will not be alone.
-Though it is not nearly as crowded as Cades Cove, and most folks are very courteous.
+You will not be alone in the main Cataloochee Valley area, though it's not nearly as crowded as Cades Cove and most folks are very courteous.
+Try one of the many hiking trails in the area for a quiter experience.

 Elk can be seen everyday, especially in the evening.
-The Elk come into the fields to graze 1-2 hours before dusk.
-A good spot for the large Bulls is the barn next to the Ranger Station.
-The grass in front of the barn is more of a lawn species and apparently very appealing to the large bulls.
+The elk come into the fields to graze 1-2 hours before dusk.
+A good spot for the large bulls is the barn next to the ranger station.
+The grass in front of the barn is a domestic lawn species and apparently very appealing to the large bulls.

-One important note about the Elk, the adults all have ear tags and radio collars.
-Rarely have I found an Elk in a position that makes cloning out the added jewelry in photoshop easy.
-Occasionally one can find a calf before they have been collared.
+One important note about the elk, many of the adults have ear tags and radio collars.
+Rarely have I found an elk in a position that makes cloning out the added jewelry in photoshop easy.
+Look for the non-tagged elk.

-Also note that if you are wanting to see a large rack on a male, Spring is not the time to come.
+Also note that if you are wanting to see a large rack on a male, spring is not the time to come.
 Elk shed their antlers during the late winter and early spring.
-A better time for large racks is late Summer and throughout Fall.
+A better time for large racks is late summer and throughout the fall.
+For rutting behavior (sparring and bugle calls) try late September and October.
+I was even able to observe some sparring elk during late November, though that is a little late for that behavior at Cataloochee.

 Cataloochee Valley Map (Google interactive map)